 Instead of changing the recipe file to match the local layout, it's possible to define the layout in a separate file.
-This is especially useful if you have a large number of libraries with the structure so you can write it one and use it for several packages.
-Layout files have the following syntax:
+This is especially useful if you have a large number of libraries with the same structure so you can write it once and use it for several packages.